nglm/graphapp/README_MJO_visualization.md

 The `MJO visualization` page is divided into 3 mains sections, the top bar, the side bar and the plots.

-Before to visualizing plots, make sure the data has been added to the `GraphApp/data/data` folder, as `.txt` files.
+Before to visualizing plots, make sure the data has been added to the `GraphApp/data/original` folder, as `.txt` files.
+All generated files will appear in `GraphApp/data/generated/`.

 In case of unexpected behaviour, please reload the page.